data-science-in-ed/Syllabus/README.md

  * Ask one question on Stack Overflow
  * In person meeting with instructor
  * 8 short assignments (including one group assignment)
- * Group presentation of group assignment
+ * Group presentation of group assignment, 3-5 students each
  * Produce one argument about learning using data from the class